epicfatigue/reef-pi/README.md

 Support is completely optional.
 This project will always remain open source.

 Please also consider supporting the original reef-pi maintainers who made this ecosystem possible.

+## Installation Summary

+The installer is designed for a fresh Raspberry Pi OS (Debian Trixie) system and performs a complete automated setup of this reef-pi fork.

+When executed, the script will:

+Update the operating system

+Install all required dependencies (Go, Node.js, yarn, git, build tools)

+Create a dedicated reefpi system user (reserved for the service — do not create this account manually)

+Create required directories under /opt and /var/lib

+Clone all required repositories (reef-pi, drivers, hal, rpi) into /opt

+Wire local Go module replacements so sibling repositories are used

+Build the frontend (if enabled)

+Build and install the backend binary

+Create and enable a systemd service

+Start reef-pi automatically on boot

+The result is a fully compiled, service-managed installation running under a restricted system account.

+Install with:

+curl -fsSL https://raw.githubusercontent.com/epicfatigue/reef-pi/main/install.sh | sudo bash